 Before you choose a shoe style, it is important that you understand your foot size and shape, because these things can impact the type of shoe that will work best while you are running.
 It is surprising to see how many people don’t understand their actual shoe size, and many people often select a shoe that is a half- or full-size too small.

-Keep in mind that shoes sizes vary depending on the manufacturer, so you will need to measure your foot and try different sizes in different brands in order to find the perfect fit.
+Keep in mind that shoe sizes vary depending on the manufacturer, so you will need to measure your foot and try different sizes in different brands in order to find the perfect fit.
 When you go to a professional running shoe store, the retailer will be able to help you measure your foot and find a few good options for you to consider.
-Usually, it is good to move up half size or a full size from your regular shoe.
+Usually, it is good to move up a half size or full size from your regular shoe.

 In addition to the size of the foot, you should also consider the width and shape of your foot.
 The way your arch sits and how much of your foot contacts the ground when you run can have an impact on your comfort levels in the shoes that you choose.
-The retailer can help you to determine if you have a neutral pronation or an underpronation, so that you can choose a shoe that will offer cushion and support for the way your foot rolls while you are running.
+The retailer can help you to determine if you have neutral pronation or an underpronation so that you can choose a shoe that will offer cushion and support for the way your foot rolls while you are running.

 Type of Pavement

 One of the important things that you should consider is the type of pavement that you will be running on, or if you will be running on dirt.

 With trail running shoes, they are specifically designed for trails that are unpaved and rough.
 These shoes help with traction, support, and stability through aggressive soles on the outside section of the shoe.
 The fortification within the shoe is beneficial to protect your foot from rocks and other obstacles that you might be stepping on during your run.

 On the other hand, road running shoes are better for running on smooth surfaces, such as pavement like asphalt or cement.
 Theses shoes are lighter than the trail running shoes and a little more flexible, and they are designed in a way to protect your foot as it makes repeated contact with the hard surface of the pavement.